bambuskater/bambus-web-template/README.md

 ## Overview

-This is a modern, responsive, dark-mode-only demo webpage called **bambusnetz**.
-It demonstrates a clean layout, a fixed animated footer with an extended Impressum, and interactive placeholder elements.
-The site is designed for easy customization and learning.
+**bambusnetz** is a modern, responsive demo webpage featuring both dark and light modes.
+It demonstrates a clean layout, animated fixed footer with extended Impressum, interactive placeholder elements, and a focus on accessibility and customization.
+The site is ideal for learning or as a starting point for your own projects.

 ---

 ## Features

+- **Dark & Light Mode:**
+  - The site defaults to dark mode for comfortable viewing.
+  - Users can toggle between dark and light mode using the round button (☀️/🌙) at the bottom left of the page.
-- **Dark Mode Only:** All styles use a dark color palette for comfortable viewing.
+  - Light mode uses a soft gray color palette (not pure white) for reduced eye strain.
+  - The current mode is remembered across pages and browser sessions.
+  - Smooth fade-in and fade transition effects are applied when switching modes, including a fade between the sun and moon icons.
-- **Responsive Layout:** Works well on desktop and mobile devices.
+- **Responsive Layout:** Works seamlessly on desktop and mobile devices.
-- **Header with Dropdown Navigation:** Use the dropdown in the header to switch between Home and About pages.
+- **Header with Dropdown Navigation:** Easily switch between Home and About pages using the header dropdown.
-- **Animated Footer:** The footer is fixed to the bottom and pops up on hover or focus, revealing the Impressum (legal notice).
+- **Animated Footer:** Fixed at the bottom, the footer pops up on hover or focus to reveal the Impressum (legal notice).
-- **Impressum:** Contains extended legal information, only visible when the footer is hovered or focused.
+- **Extended Impressum:** Legal information is hidden by default and shown on footer interaction.
-- **Image Placeholders:** Each content row has an image placeholder with a subtle, randomized hover animation.
-You can use your own images by placing them in the project folder and referencing them in the HTML.
+- **Image Placeholders:** Content rows include image placeholders with subtle, randomized hover animations.
+You can easily swap in your own images.
+- **Smooth Fade-In Animation:** The entire page content fades in on load for a polished look.
-- **No JavaScript Frameworks:** Only vanilla HTML, CSS, and a small amount of JavaScript.
+- **No JavaScript Frameworks:** Built with vanilla HTML, CSS, and minimal JavaScript for interactivity.

 ---